eProsima/DDS-Router/docs/rst/examples/repeater_example.rst

 Client Participants
 -------------------

-Every *Discovery Server Client* can connect to a Repeater Participant as if it was a normal :code:`WAN` Participant.
+Every *Client* can connect to a Repeater Participant as if it was a normal :code:`WAN` Participant.
 The Repeater admits as many edge |ddsrouter| connections as desired, so several |ddsrouter| can use the same or similar configuration to communicate across it.

 .. literalinclude:: ../../resources/examples/repeater_client.yaml
     :language: yaml
-    :lines: 33-39
+    :lines: 33-38

 Execute example